joetjo/jopLauncher/README.md

 > minor update
 - update window app sizing

+Last version is 2021.1.0424

 # Known bugs
+- exclude does not work anymore in 2021.1.0424
 - mapping name may be identical to a real other process name when loading process - to check

 # Enhancement To be done
 - ui preference ( use GHSetup )
 - separate storage in multiple files
-- add launcher button + a way to select a different launcher that running executation + a way to disable the running mode if not supported.
+- add launcher button + a way to select a different launcher that running execution + a way to disable the running mode if not supported.
 - add a way to define a custom launcher
 - add a way to add a specific process that do not map the pattern
 - add a way to add Game platform, check if running and allow to start them if not started